 \subsection{Analysis of energy consumption}

 We analyze the relative energy consumption of {\systemname} compared to the previous production model.
 Results are shown in Table \ref{tab:energy}.
 The previous production model was trained on the same GPUs, but served online on CPUs.
-We can see that while training uses more energy for {\systemname}, inference uses in fact less.
-One contributing factor is that {\systemname} is trained on substantially more data, while the number of inference candidates remains unchanged.
+We can see that on a per-item basis {\systemname} is significantly more efficient than the previous system.
+We attribute this to effective compute amortization in both training and serving.